tingtingtingtin/SEARCHME/Big_query/README.md

 ## STEP 9 — README extraction (external step)

-Because BigQuery does not expose README text directly, README content was fetched using a Python script.
+Because BigQuery does not expose README text directly, README content was fetched using a Python script `readme_reader.py`.

 Process: